Specialised Course in Animal Behaviour.

-The main objective of the course is to understand the key concepts and aspects of animal behaviour from an interdisciplinary and integrating perspective.
-Specifically, the course aims to:
+The main objective of the course is to understand the key concepts and fundamentals of animal behaviour from an interdisciplinary and integrative perspective.
+More specifically, the course aims to:

-- Using the concepts and terminology of ethology and comparative psychology in a rigorous and adapted way.
+- Accurately and appropriately apply the concepts and terminology specific to ethology and comparative psychology.

-- Understanding the practical applications of the science of animal behaviour in the field of conservation and the well-being of animals under human care.
+- Understand the practical applications of animal behaviour science in the field of conservation and in the welfare of animals in human care.

-- Presenting the main advances in ethology, comparative psychology, behavioural ecology, learning, cognition, social and sexual behaviour, as well as in applied ethology, from a broad, critical, reflective and rigurosely respected perspective.
+- Present the main advances in ethology, comparative psychology, behavioural ecology, learning, cognition, social and sexual behaviour, as well as in applied ethology, from a broad, critical, reflective and rigorously grounded perspective.

-Animal communication is a scientific study of how organisms produce, transmit and receive information through acoustic, visual, chemical, technical and electrical signals, and how these weeks influence behaviour, social organisation and evolution.
-It is an interdisciplinary discipline that combines theoretical marks (informative signage vs. manipulation, comparative cognition), canal and code analyses, and practical methodologies such as systematic observation, bioacoustics and the registration of etograms.
+Animal communication is the scientific study of how organisms produce, transmit and receive information through acoustic, visual, chemical, tactile and electrical signals, and how these signals influence behaviour, social organisation and evolution.
+It is an interdisciplinary field that combines theoretical frameworks (informative signalling vs. manipulation, comparative cognition), the analysis of communication channels and codes, and practical methodologies such as systematic observation, bioacoustics and the recording of ethograms.

 Biology, evolution and ecology of behaviour in primates.An introduction to primatology